Mike Richter

 Michael Thomas Richter (born September 22, 1966) is an American former professional ice hockey goaltender.
-He played his entire career with the New York Rangers organization, and led the team to the Stanley Cup in 1994.
+He played his entire National Hockey League career, from 1989 to 2002, with the New York Rangers organization, and led the team to the Stanley Cup in 1994.
 He also represented the United States in international play on several occasions.
 Richter was named to the U.S. Hockey Hall of Fame, alongside his former Rangers and U.S. teammate Brian Leetch, in 2008.

 Playing career

 Richter grew up in Flourtown, Pennsylvania, near Philadelphia, and idolized Philadelphia Flyers goaltender Bernie Parent.
 He attended and played for Germantown Academy in Fort Washington, Pennsylvania, and then Northwood School in Lake Placid, New York, graduating in 1985.
 He also played at the Wissahickon Skating Club.
 After playing for the United States in the World Junior Championships in 1985, Richter played for the University of Wisconsin–Madison from 1985 to 1987, and the Rangers made him the 28th overall pick in the 1985 NHL Entry Draft.
 He again represented the US in the 1986 World Junior Championships, as well as the World Championships and the 1988 Winter Olympics in Calgary, before making his NHL debut in the 1989 playoffs.
 Though he lost the one game in which he played, he was soon a regular member of the Rangers, posting 12 wins against 5 losses in his rookie season as the club's backup goaltender.
 Over the next two seasons, Richter split goaltending duties with the Rangers' veteran starter, John Vanbiesbrouck, and was selected to play for the U.S. in the 1991 Canada Cup tournament.

 Vanbiesbrouck was traded to the Vancouver Canucks prior to being selected by the Florida Panthers in the 1993-94 NHL expansion draft.
 Richter then had his first campaign as the team's number one goaltender.
 He posted a career best 42 wins and 2.57 goals against average as the Rangers won the Presidents' Trophy as the league's top regular season team for the second time in three years.
 He was also named Most Valuable Player of the NHL All-Star Game, which the Rangers hosted at Madison Square Garden.
 In the playoffs, he ramped up his play, becoming the eighth goaltender to post four shutouts in one playoff season.
 The Rangers reached the Stanley Cup Finals against the Canucks, and Richter earned a career highlight in Game 4, famously stopping Vancouver sniper Pavel Bure on a penalty shot.
 The Rangers defeated the Canucks in seven games to win their first Stanley Cup since 1940.